Skip to content

 Running Workflows

 Runsight has two execution modes: production runs on the main branch and simulation runs on disposable branches.
-Every run is persisted as a database record with per-block node tracking, parent-child linkage for sub-workflows, and a commit SHA tying the run back to the exact YAML that executed.
+Every run is persisted as a database record with per-block node tracking, parent-child linkage for sub-workflows, and a commit SHA tying the run back to the workflow YAML that executed.

 A run moves through a fixed state machine: